Uncorrelated Assets And Strategies – Benefits And Advantages (Non Correlated Examples And Backtests)

 Let’s make a simple backtest as an example to show you the power of mixing different types of strategies.

-Below we show how adding uncorrelated assets reduce volatility in your stock portfolio and also increases the total returns.
+Below we show how adding uncorrelated assets reduces volatility in your stock portfolio and increases the total returns.

 Let’s assume you buy the S&P 500 in January 2000.
 However, you also add the Swedish trend-following fund called Lynx (look at its performance in the table above).
 We select Lynx because we indirectly have units in the fund and we have Lynx’s data available at our disposal.
 Keep in mind that Lynx has performed well, and we might be liable to survivorship bias in our selection.